ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/how-to-1.md

 ### Step 1.1.
 Install Ubuntu

-This learning path has been tested on Ubuntu.
-If you use a Windows computer, it is recommended to install WSL, by searching Ubuntu 22.04.3 LTS in Microsoft store.
+If you are running Windows on your host machine, we recommend using Ubuntu through Windows subsystem for Linux 2 (WSL2).
+Please see [this learning path](https://learn.arm.com/learning-paths/laptops-and-desktops/wsl2/setup/) for assistance

 This learning path has been validated on Ubuntu 22.04 LTS.
 However, we expect other linux distributions to work.
 To verify the Linux distribution you are using you can run the `cat /etc/*release*` command.

 ```bash
 cat /etc/*release*